 Is this Racine’s Phèdre or Mandelstam’s?
 But the question is too limited.
 Why should one exclude the predecessors of Racine – Euripides and Seneca – from the question of proprietorship?’

-It’s an especially relevant question, as it’s admitted by Racine himself in opening words of his preface to the play:
+It’s an especially relevant question, as it’s admitted by Racine himself in the opening words of his preface to the play:

 Voici encore une tragédie dont le sujet est pris d'Euripide.
 Quoique j'aie suivi une route un peu différente de celle de cet auteur pour la conduite de l'action, je n'ai pas laissé d'enrichir ma pièce de tout ce qui m'a paru le plus éclatant dans la sienne.